Click here for a complete list of CME opportunities.

 The prevalence of disease and comorbidities increases with advancing age, and along with this process come additional medications to treat comorbidities.
-Increasing number of medications increases the risk of adverse drug events and drug-drug interactions (Steinman 2014; Beers 1997).
-The difficulty with determining drug-drug interactions is that the studies are traditionally done in young and healthy volunteers and, in the case of medications intended to be used to treat people living with HIV (PLWH), in HIV-positive volunteers.
+Increasing the number of medications increases the risk of adverse drug events and drug-drug interactions (Steinman 2014; Beers 1997).
+In addition, longer duration of HIV infection, rather than older age, has been linked to higher multi-morbidity and polypharmacy burden in older PLWH (Guaraldi 2018).
+The difficulty with determining drug-drug interactions is that the studies are traditionally done in young and healthy volunteers and, in the case of medications intended to be used to treat PLWH, in HIV-infected volunteers.
 This is done to minimize any potential confounders due to age, reduced renal and/or hepatic function, concomitant medications and co-morbidities.
 The true extent of a drug interaction in an older patient may never be able to be fully assessed due to these reasons.
 Therefore, we must extrapolate from the available data and assume that the extent of an interaction will be at least as great as that observed in the study population.
-While no significant differences in pharmacokinetics (i.e. absorption, distribution, metabolism, excretion) have yet been found when studies have been conducted in aging individuals, other differences do exist that must be accounted for (Klotz 2009; Herrlinger 2001; Onen 2010).
+In addition, switching antiretroviral therapy in an HIV regimen may be necessary to minimize toxicities and drug-drug interactions, while the potential interactions involved with antiretroviral therapy and concomitant drugs could potentially decrease the use of single-tablet regimens for older PLWH out of safety considerations (DHHS 2019, Guaraldi 2017).
+Prescribing should also consider age related changes in pharmacokinetics including changes in body composition (increased fat, decreased lean mass) that can affect distribution of lipophilic drugs, and potential for changes in hepatic metabolism.
+(Klotz 2009; Herrlinger 2001).

-In the geriatric population as a whole, pharmacodynamic differences predispose patients to more adverse drug reactions.
-This is often attributable to enhanced sensitivity to centrally and peripherally mediated anticholinergic side effects (e.g. tricyclic antidepressants, diphenhydramine, doxepin, muscle relaxants, antiemetics, antispasmodics, antidepressants), reduced benzodiazepine clearance (e.g. chlordiazepoxide, diazepam), decreased baroreceptor responsiveness (alpha-blockers, beta-blockers, beta-agonists) and increased CNS sensitivity to opioids and sedative-hypnotics (see Table 1).
+In the geriatric population, pharmacodynamic differences predispose patients to more adverse drug reactions.
+This is often attributable to enhanced sensitivity to centrally and peripherally mediated anticholinergic side effects (e.g. tricyclic antidepressants, diphenhydramine, doxepin, muscle relaxants, antiemetics, antispasmodics, antidepressants), reduced benzodiazepine clearance (e.g. chlordiazepoxide, diazepam), decreased baroreceptor responsiveness (alpha-blockers, beta-blockers) and increased CNS sensitivity to opioids and sedative-hypnotics (see Table 1).
+In addition, PLWH may be at risk for drug-drug interactions involving antiretroviral therapy and medications traditionally used for chronic health conditions, including statins, antidiabetic medications and antithrombotic agents (Gimeno-Gracia 2017).
 Caution should be used when prescribing and monitoring anticoagulation therapy and antipsychotics should not be used to treat insomnia or other non-approved indications.
 Additional medications that serve as markers for increased potential for interactions and adverse drug events among PLWH include ritonavir- and cobicistat- boosted protease inhibitors and integrase strand-transferase inhibitors, statins, tenofovir, H2-antagonists and proton pump inhibitors (see Table 2) (Kennerfalk 2002; Pizzuti 2006).